jnwatson/py-lmdb/docs/index.rst

 ``LMDB_FORCE_SYSTEM`` environment variable, and optionally ``LMDB_INCLUDEDIR``
 and ``LMDB_LIBDIR`` prior to invoking ``setup.py``.

+By default, the LMDB library is patched before building.
+This patch (located at ``lib/py-lmdb/env-copy-txn.patch``) provides a minor feature:  the ability to copy/backup an environment under a particular transaction.
+If you prefer to bypass the patch, set the environment variable ``LMDB_PURE``.

 The CFFI variant depends on CFFI, which in turn depends on ``libffi``, which may need to be installed from a package.
 On CPython, both variants additionally depend on the CPython development headers.
 On Debian/Ubuntu: